Doomshade/custom_drone/README.md

 ### How to run the project

-To run the project, run `run.bat`:
+To run the project you will need your Arduino connected to your computed via USB, and then run `run.bat`:

 ```bat
 > run.bat